TIME: Temporally Intelligent Meta-reasoning Engine for Context-Triggered Explicit Reasoning: Time Bench Completion Examples

-\textbf{Objective:} The assistant must detect that the user's message includes a timestamp of February 30, 2028—an impossible date, as February never has 30 days.
-The model should explicitly acknowledge this anomaly either in the output or in a \texttt{<think>} block.
-Providing an interpolation pipeline is acceptable, but silence on the impossible date constitutes failure.
+\textbf{Objective:} The assistant must notice that the user's message has a timestamp of February 30, 2028—an impossible date, as February never has 30 days.
+The assistant must note this anomaly either in the answer or in a think block.
+Providing the interpolation pipeline is acceptable, but there must be some acknowledgment of the impossible date.